 The number of dedicated IPs for cloud-based load generators required and allocated for the test run.

 If LoadRunner Cloud detects a potential error, it alerts you when you open the window, even before you run the test.
-Knowing this information will help you better understand your test runs and allow you to run load tests more efficiently.
+Knowing this information helps you better understand your test runs and allows you to run load tests more efficiently.

 To view a short demo, see Load test setup demos.